ARMmbed/mbed-os-5-docs/docs/api/drivers/Ticker.md

 - No printf, malloc or new in ISR: avoid any call to bulky library functions.
 In particular, certain library functions (such as printf, malloc and new) are not re-entrant, and their behavior could be corrupted when called from an ISR.

 - While an event is attached to a Ticker, deep sleep is blocked to maintain accurate timing.
-If you don't need microsecond precision, consider using the LowPowerTicker class instead because this does not block deep sleep mode.
+If you don't need microsecond precision, consider using the LowPowerTicker class instead because that does not block deep sleep mode.

 ### Ticker class reference